 Despite over 200 species of truffle fungi existing in almost all continents, very few have pleasant aromas.
 A handful of species have significance in the culinary world and of these, two varieties are above all others in aromatics, value and interest: the Italian White and French Black truffles.

 Where do truffles grow?

-There are variable requirements among species, therefore in this article, we will focus on the French Black truffle, the most widely studied and farmed species.
+There are variable requirements among species.
+In this article, we will focus on the French Black truffle, globally the most widely studied and farmed species.
 This truffle is endemic to specific parts of Europe generally growing between elevations of 100-1000m (300-3600 feet).
 Typical climate zones are Mediterranean, Oceanic and Continental.
 Natural habitats are deep, well-draining, stony, calcareous, high pH (7.5-8.3) soils, on warm, exposed sites.

 When growing this species in other parts of the world, farmers generally modify growing conditions, applying what has been learned from scientific studies of natural truffle grounds and the ecology of the truffle.

 How to grow truffles – The site

 Site selection is extremely important, involving a complex range of considerations including: